Francis Rawdon Moira Crozier

-- The Cynic: He's predisposed to assuming the worst-case scenario in all of his advise and decisions as second-in-command of the expedition.
+- The Cynic: He's a dour man who is predisposed to assuming the worst-case scenario in all of his advice and decisions as second-in-command of the expedition.
 Unfortunately, this is to his detriment: when the expedition finds itself genuinely in jeopardy and he tries to warn Franklin, the latter finally gets fed up with his pessimism and orders him to keep quiet about his predictions in order to not drag down the crew's morale.

-- Deadpan Snarker: He really can't stomach hearing Fitzjames' stories for the hundredth time.Crozier: Why don't you tell us about birdshit island, James?
+- Deadpan Snarker: He really can't stomach hearing Fitzjames' stories for the hundredth time.Crozier: Why don't you tell us about Birdshit Island, James?
 That's a capital story...
-[Slugs wine glass]

 - Did Not Get the Girl: In a departure from the book, he doesnt marry Silna at the end and has no children.
 This was likely to make the ending more believable, as Silna had far more interaction and emotional connection with Goodsir, and descendants from a white man in the local Inuit population would probably have been noticed by someone who went looking for the Expedition (as they were, in real life, as a matter of fact).